lisianathiruselvan/19AI307_JAVA/Module-01/DAY-1/README.md

 # Ex.No:1(A) CLASS & OBJECTS

 ## AIM:
-To create a class named 'Student' with String variable 'name' and String variable 'address'.
+To Write a main() for the class named 'Test' to access class 'date' and display in-date of an employee(Time be in format Day:month:year).get the input from user

 ## ALGORITHM :
 1. Start the program.

-2. Define a class named 'Student'
-3. Declare a String variable 'name' and initialize it with the value "John"
-4. Declare a String variable 'address' and initialize it with the value "Chennai"
-5. Define a class named 'Test'
-6. Define the 'main' method within the 'Test' class
+2.Create a Clock class with three integer variables: hours, mins, and sec.

+3. In the main method, create a Scanner object to read user input.

-7. Create an object 'obj' of the 'Student' class
+4. Create an object of the Clock class.

-8. Print the value of 'name' and 'address' variables of the 'obj' object
+5. Read three integers from the user and assign them to hours, mins, and sec.

+6. Display the time in the format hours/mins/sec.

-9. End
+7. End